pygame/pygame/docs/reST/ref/draw.rst

    | :sg:`aaline(Surface, color, startpos, endpos, blend=1) -> Rect`

    Draws an anti-aliased line on a surface.
 This will respect the clipping rectangle.
-A bounding box of the affected area is returned returned as a rectangle.
+A bounding box of the affected area is returned as a rectangle.
 If blend is true, the shades will be be blended with existing pixel shades instead of overwriting them.
 This function accepts floating point values for the end points.